 The Internet used to be a technology that, in addition to providing services like email and information searching, also fostered a global understanding of ideas.
 Now it is a tradeoff between the services which are clearly positive and the societal effect which at this point is probably negative.

 Today I stumbled upon an chatroom that really reminded me of the old days.
 There were random people talking about philosophy and heatedly debating questions of existence.
 This is what the Internet was and could be.
-But really, we made a wish to feel secure about our beliefs.
-And it was granted.
+But really, we just wished to feel secure in our bubbles of belief.
+And that wish was granted.